 The major goals of SERVE are to decrease the overall crime rate in Baltimore City by decreasing recidivism rates; positively impact communities with direct services; provide workforce development; increase education and service-learning opportunities; help keep city neighborhoods clean and safe by decreasing environmental hazards and risks to public safety, and; help provide housing renovations for low-income residents.
 Our staff provides ongoing support to aid individuals in adjusting and returning to the community.

 This program has proven to have a lasting impact on the aesthetic nature of City neighborhoods and public areas, and on each individual connected to the program, at a personal level.
 Support for Project SERVE represents a commitment to improving the streets and buildings of Baltimore, and an investment in the future of each client we serve, helping them start a career and make their own contribution to cleaning up Baltimore.
-Project SERVE is an important asset to the development and preservation of the City, shown through improvements made to community buildings and tourist areas, and to the creation of stronger families and a greater workforce by creating opportunity for achievement in a demographic where second chances are not typically possible.
+Project SERVE is an important asset to the development and preservation of the City, shown through improvements made to community buildings and tourist areas, and to the creation of a greater workforce by creating opportunities for achievement in a demographic where second chances are not typically possible.

-Percentage average recidivism rate of Project SERVE graduates, compared to Baltimore City’s rate of 52%.
+Less than 15 percent average recidivism rate of Project SERVE graduates, compared to Baltimore City’s rate of 52%.